Tomislav-Mi/expenses/README.md

         );
       }
     ```
     You probably noticed that we assigned a value to this click event, `{clickHandler}`.
-That's a pointer to a function that we can declare inside the component:
+That's a pointer to a function that we can declare inside the component *before* we return the function:
      ```javascript
     const Button = () => {
       let para = 'Paragraph';